blog

 Communicating with Patients About Complications

-Managing complications is not only about clinical skill—it is also about communication.
-Patients need reassurance that you have a clear plan to correct the issue and protect their long-term results.
+Managing complications is about clinical skill and communication.
+Patients need reassurance that you have a clear plan.
+This plan should correct the issue and protect long-term results.

 Key points to discuss